AMD MI300A講習会

 Please complete your participation registration via the link below.

-Register by August 10 for on-site participation, and by August 27 for online participation.
+Register by August 27 for online participation.

 *Please prepare your own Expo admission ticket for participation on August 30.